stephane-caron/vhip-balance/README.md

-# 3D Balance of the CoM by Convex Model Predictive Control
+# 3D Balance of the CoM by Convex Predictive Control

 Source code for https://hal.archives-ouvertes.fr/hal-01590509/document